Dynamical signature of vortex mass in Fermi superfluids

-\textit{Dynamics of a vortex at zero temperature---} Here we present the results of large-scale numerical simulations of the motion of a single off-centered quantum vortex in a fermionic superfluid (realised by two-component fermions with mass $m$) confined in a cylindrical container, and we prove that vortex trajectories present small radial oscillations compatible with Eq.~(\ref{eqn:MPVM}).
-To get a comprehensive insight into the problem, we use both static and time-dependent DFT approaches (see \textit{Methods}), and we demonstrate that the mass of the normal component trapped in the core of quantum vortices is compatible with the value inferred from the transverse-oscillation frequency (\ref{eq:omega}).
-Note that we do not make any assumptions regarding the presence of superfluid and normal components -- they arise naturally within the DFT framework.
+\prlsection{Weighting a vortex from its trajectory} Here we present the results of large-scale numerical simulations of the motion of a single off-centered quantum vortex in a homonuclear two-component fermionic superfluid (with atomic mass $m$) confined in a cylindrical container.
+We first prove that vortex trajectories present small radial oscillations compatible with Eq.~(\ref{eqn:MPVM}).
+Then, relying on both static and time-dependent DFT approaches (see Supplemental Material~\cite{SM} for details), we demonstrate that the mass of the normal component trapped in the core of quantum vortices is compatible with the value inferred from the transverse-oscillation frequency (\ref{eq:omega}).
+Note that both the superfluid and normal components arise naturally within the DFT framework without any \emph{a priori} assumption.
 We characterize the interaction strength by the product of the three-dimensional $s$-wave scattering length $a$ and the Fermi wave-vector $k_F=(3\pi^2\bar{\rho})^{1/3}$, with $\bar{\rho}$ the 3D bulk density.
 We focus on the BCS regime $(k_Fa)^{-1} \lesssim -1$, where a reliable energy density functional exists~\cite{Boulet2022} and the vortex mass is sufficiently large to be measured.
-Additionally, we comment on the strongly interacting regime $-1 \lesssim (k_Fa)^{-1} \leq 0$, where the vortex mass drops below detectable values, and ultimately approaches zero in the BEC regime.
+Additionally, we comment on the strongly interacting regime $-1 \lesssim (k_Fa)^{-1} \leq 0$, where the vortex mass drops below detectable values, and ultimately approaches zero in the deep BEC regime.